 Four Whole Foods Co-op Board Member seats are up for election.
+The top three candidates will be elected to serve 3-year terms; the fourth candidate will serve a 1-year term.
 Learn more about our candidates below and vote by October 21st.

 Please provide a brief statement of introduction/ bio My name is Vidar Sanchez, I’m a father, avid cook, a would-be gardener, civil engineer, part time thrill seeker, and hopeful Whole Foods Co-op board member.
 I come seeking your support to join the board as a food uberfan and a firm believer in the cooperative model.
 The values that I’ll bring were shaped by years spent on my parent’s small scale organic farm in northern New Mexico.
 There I learned the importance of resourcefulness in tackling the bevy of challenges faced on the daily; the importance of diversifying crops to reduce the financial impact of plagues, droughts, or severe storms; and perhaps most importantly it taught me to appreciate food for the effort that it requires to produce, and to see it for the gift that it is.

 Why would you like to serve on the Board of Directors of Whole Foods Co-op?
 I’d like to serve on the Board of Directors for several reason, but mainly because:

 1. I believe my unique life’s experience would bring an interesting perspective to the board.

 2. I’d like to help guide the co-op on a path to greater environmental sustainability and justice through education and outreach and to engage communities that have traditionally been overlooked by conventional grocery stores.

 3. I feel the need to become more personally engaged with my community and to give back by promoting ideas and causes that help grow access to healthy foods.